nextgis/nextgisweb/doc/developer/auth.rst

    login=<login>&password=<password>

-If authorisation success NextGIS Web return HTTP code 200 and Set-Cookie.
+If authorization succeeds, NextGIS Web will return HTTP code 200 and Set-Cookie.
-If set this cookie into the request header, this request will be authorised.
+Requests with this cookie into the header will be considered authorized.

-Also, in each request may be send authorised data (HTTP AUTH).
+In each request authozised data (HTTP AUTH) may be send.

 .. note::